ArefNj/ArefNj/README.md

 I enjoy building software, exploring new technologies, and teaching what I learn.
 I've worked with **Java and Python**, and I'm currently focusing on **Agentic AI and agentic workflows**.

-I'm currently working on my research and personal projects, and I'm open to opportunities in **AI and software engineering**.
+I'm currently working on my research and personal projects, and I'm open to opportunities in **AI and agentic software engineering**.

 * 🔭 Currently working on **Agentic Software Development & Research**
 * 🌱 Currently learning **Agentic AI & Agentic Workflows**